New coal plants in Asia threaten Paris targets | DW | 30.06.2021

 "There is a concern globally about coal and we have to adhere to that," Mohammad Hossain of the Bangladesh energy ministry told Reuters.
 "The government is committed to reduce carbon emissions."

-This move reflects a recent "rethinking on coal in Asia,” says Shuo, adding there are "signs of a shrinking appetite for China to invest in coal along the Belt and Road," said Li Shuo of the new Silk Road infrastructure project.
+This move reflects a recent "rethinking on coal in Asia,” said Shuo, adding there are "signs of a shrinking appetite for China to invest in coal along the Belt and Road" — a reference to the new Silk Road infrastructure project.
 "We hope this will become the norm."

 Such a policy shift might resolve the apparent contradiction between China's coal build-up and its recent commitment to decarbonization by 2060.